Recurring Saturday Night Live characters and sketches introduced 1979–80: Big Vic Ricker

 Ricker, portrayed by Harry Shearer, succeeded Chico Escuela as Weekend Update's sports commentator.
 He was prone to speaking very fast and in a gruff voice.
 Debuted January 26, 1980.

 Iris De Flaminio

 A Jane Curtin sketch.
 Debuted April 5, 1980.

+Shonda The Cat Lady

+A Laraine Newman one time character.
+A flirty cat lady with a fervent passion for masochistic sex and use of sadistic toys and disgusting tools.
+Debuted May 10, 1980.